 For the long version, you can watch my TEDx talk, here.
 But, in a nutshell, I always prided myself on being a good listener, until the day a furious reader, who hated one of my columns and called to say so, made me realize what a miserable listener I could be.
-That humbling, lightening-bolt moment set me on a mission to learn what makes for good listening – the kind that makes us feel heard, known and understood.
+That humbling, lightning-bolt moment set me on a mission to learn what makes for good listening – the kind that makes us feel heard, known, and understood.

 Q. So what have you learned?

-That the best kind of listening happens when we let go of our right to be right – and by that I mean the right to believe that our judgments about someone are objectively true, even before we’ve heard the person out.
-The best listeners are actually more interested in hearing what we think and learning why we think that way then they are in telling us what they think about what it was we just said.
+That the best kind of listening happens when we let go of our right to be right – and by that, I mean the right to believe that our judgments about someone are objectively true, even before we’ve heard the person out.
+The best listeners are actually more interested in hearing what we think and learning why we think that way than they are in telling us what they think about what it was we just said.
 They have substituted being curious for being right – and they do it reflexively.
 I don’t know if they were born that way, or what.
 Thankfully, I’ve found that good listening can be learned and taught.

 Q. So you’re a master listener now?